VeiaG/payload-docs-reorder/README.md

       },
       // Needed to initialize values of docOrder field in collection documents.
       // Only needed once per collection.
-      // (Run payload once with this option enabled , and more if you add new collection)
+      // (Run payload once (NOT in dev mode) with this option enabled , and more if you add new collection)
       initializeDocOrder: true,

       access: ({ req, data }) => {